Coronavirus 2019 Are you afraid of the Coronavirus? Many people are.

-Should I wear a mask to protect other people?
-If you are sick, wear a mask so you won’t spread your germs to other people.
+Should I wear a mask when I’m sick?
+Yes!
+If you are sick, wear a mask or other face covering indoors and outdoors so you won’t spread your germs to other people.

 What should I do if I think I have Coronavirus 2019 or a family member does?

 • Call your doctor’s office!

 • Follow your doctor’s instructions.